dell/csm-docs/content/docs/resiliency/upgrade.md

 For information on the PowerFlex CSI driver upgrade process, see [PowerFlex CSI Driver](../../csidriver/upgradation/drivers/powerflex).

-For information on the Unity CSI driver upgrade process, see [Unity CSI Driver](../../csidriver/upgradation/drivers/unity).
+For information on the Unity XT CSI driver upgrade process, see [Unity XT CSI Driver](../../csidriver/upgradation/drivers/unity).

+For information on the PowerScale CSI driver upgrade process, see [PowerScale CSI Driver](../../csidriver/upgradation/drivers/isilon).

 ## Helm Chart Upgrade